The Seizure of Your Cash

 POCA 2002 Cash Seizure

 Seizure is the process of ownership of funds being taken from individuals over to the state.
-These cases are civil proceedings and take place in the magistrates court.
+These cases are civil proceedings and take place in the magistrates' court.
 The authorities who are requesting seizure have to prove their case on a balance of probabilities.
-This means they must show that their case is ‘more probable than not', or ‘more likely than the other side's position'.
-There is an automatic right of appeal to the Crown Court, and in a Crown Court appeal the whole case will be heard again from the beginning.
+This means they must show that their case is ‘ more probable than not', or ‘ more likely than the other side's position'.
+If the Court find in favour of the prosecution, POCA solicitors can appeal on your behalf to the Crown, and in a Crown Court appeal the whole case will be heard again from the beginning.

 What must be proved for the cash to be seized?

 So what do these terms mean?
 Recoverable property is property obtained through unlawful conduct.
 This means doing anything illegal, including in foreign countries so long as that conduct is unlawful both in the UK and that foreign country.
-So property that could be subject to a claim under the POCA 2002 cash seizure rules could include, for example, money fairly, if not legally, made in the prostitution industry, or as a result of fraud.
+So property that could be subject to a claim under the POCA 2002 cash seizure rules could include, for example, money earned from drug dealing, prostitution, or fraud.

-The prosecution do not have to show that the unlawful conduct was of one particular kind if they can prove that it was one of a number of kinds, each of which would have been unlawful.
+The prosecution does not have to show that the unlawful conduct was of one specific type if they can prove that it was one of a number of kinds, each of which would have been unlawful.
 However, even though there is no need to prove that someone committed a particular offence, the law suggests that it is necessary to specify the particular type of criminality relied upon.
 The minimum amount that the authorities can seize under this law is £1000.

-The term ‘cash seizure' is slightly misleading because this area of the law also applies to bearer bonds and shares, bankers drafts, postal orders and cheques.
+The term ‘ cash seizure' is slightly misleading because this area of the law also applies to other easily movable assets (or financial instruments) such as bearer bonds and shares, bankers drafts, postal orders and cheques.